qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - Hi, do you plan Mac version?
 - Do you have an Apple Mac version of the Email app?
 - Do you make a version for MAC?
+- Any plans for a macOS app
+- Is there a MacOS version?
+- Are there any plans of making a client for MacOS?
+- I love this app on iOS, any plans for a macOS version?

 ## intent:delete_from_spam
 - To delete unwanted email attachments from Spam